-The coronavirus pandemic has had a major impact on evaluating end-of-year outcomes for 2020 and 2021 as there has been no statutory testing at the end of key stages.
+The coronavirus pandemic has had a major impact on end-of-year outcomes between 2020 and 2022 particularly in writing.

 The Trust has continued to use internal assessment in order to identify strengths and areas for improvement as a result of lost learning time due to COVID and school lockdowns.
 The information below therefore shows the 3-year trend from 2017 - 2019 for: